fortio/fortio/README.md

 * `/fortio/` A UI to
   * Run/Trigger tests and graph the results.
   * A UI to browse saved results and single graph or multi graph them (comparative graph of min,avg, median, p75, p99, p99.9 and max).
-  * Proxy/fetch other URLs
+  * Proxy/fetch other URLs.
   * `/fortio/data/index.tsv` an tab separated value file conforming to Google cloud storage [URL list data transfer format](https://cloud.google.com/storage/transfer/create-url-list) so you can export/backup local results to the cloud.
-  * Download/sync peer to peer JSON results files from other Fortio servers (using their `index.tsv` URLs)
+  * Download/sync peer to peer JSON results files from other Fortio servers (using their `index.tsv` URLs).
-  * Download/sync from an Amazon S3 or Google Cloud compatible bucket listings [XML URLs](https://docs.aws.amazon.com/AmazonS3/latest/API/RESTBucketGET.html)
+  * Download/sync from an Amazon S3 or Google Cloud compatible bucket listings [XML URLs](https://docs.aws.amazon.com/AmazonS3/latest/API/RESTBucketGET.html).

 * API to trigger and cancel runs from the running server (like the form ui but more directly and with `async=on` option)
   * `/fortio/rest/run` starts a run; the arguments are either from the command line or from POSTed JSON; `jsonPath` can be provided to look for in a subset of the json object, for instance `jsonPath=metadata` allows to use the flagger webhook meta data for fortio run parameters (see [Remote Triggered load test section below](#remote-triggered-load-test-server-mode-rest-api)).